Ghost of Tsushima: Gameplay

 Ghost of Tsushima is an action-adventure video game played from a third-person perspective.
 The player has a variety of gameplay options to reach objectives they are given.
-They can engage in a direct confrontation with enemies using their katana, called a standoff, which can result in a series of fatal strikes against a number of different enemies.
-In combat, Jin adopts different combat stances when facing different types of enemies: stone stance for hostile swordsmen; water stance for shielded enemies; wind stance for spearmen; and moon stance for brutes.
-Eventually the player unlocks ghost stance, which makes Jin invincible and allows him to kill enemies with a single hit for a limited period of time.
-To activate ghost stance, players must kill a number of enemies without taking any damage or assassinate a Mongol leader.
+They can engage in a "standoff", a direct confrontation with enemies using their katana, which can result in a series of fatal strikes against a number of different enemies.
+In combat, Jin can use different fighting stances to defeat specific types of enemies: "stone stance" for hostile swordsmen; "water stance" for shielded enemies; "wind stance" for spearmen; and "moon stance" for brutes.
+Eventually the player unlocks "ghost stance", which makes Jin invincible and allows him to kill enemies with a single hit for a limited period of time.
+To activate ghost stance, players must kill a number of enemies without taking any damage or "slaughter" a Mongol leader.
 The player needs to stagger enemies or land a successful parry to break their defense before attacking to deplete their health.
 The player has access to bows, which can fire multiple types of arrows.
 At certain points in the game, Jin must duel against non-playable characters (NPCs) who act as bosses with unique offensive tactics and attack animations.
 The game's highest difficulty is a more realistic mode in which the player and enemies do large amounts of damage to each other, with all non-boss fights ending in one or two successful attacks.

-Alternatively, using stealth allows the player to evade enemies and strike them silently.
+Alternatively, using stealth allows the player to evade enemies and strike them silently with Jin's tanto.
 As the player progresses in the game they can unlock chained assassination, which allows Jin to strike several enemies consecutively.
 To this end, Jin has a large arsenal of ghost weapons.
 These include firecrackers and wind chime bells to create distractions, smoke bombs to disorient alerted foes, kunai for striking multiple enemies, and explosives to kill groups of enemies.
 Players will eventually unlock a blowgun that allows them to shoot poison darts and causes victims to hallucinate and attack their peers.
 When the player restores Jin's health or uses special combat techniques, they deplete their "resolve", which is gained by performing feats of finesse such as assassinating or parrying an enemy.